What is Thirsty at Night?

-Dogs must have access to fresh water each day in order to remain hydrated and healthy.
-Dogs drink several times a day, as it is essential for them to drink and urinate.
+Dogs must have access to fresh water at all times in order to remain hydrated and healthy.
+Dogs drink several times a day, maintaining hydration and allowing them to flush toxins out of their system.
 If you notice, however, your dog is drinking more than normal at night, this could be a concern.

 There are several different reasons why your dog may have a tendency to drink more water at night.
 Causes can be: